FluxAugur/nathanialmcconnell.name/content/posts/2019-02-17--i-got-it-style/index.md

 ---
-title: I got it, style!
+title: i got it, style!
 subTitle: words to live by, by Prince
 category: "music"
 cover: cover.png